 Following the successful adoption of the Neighbourhood Plan, the group is currently focused on four key areas: (i) Planning (ii) Landscaping and Biodiversity (iii) Governance and Stewardship (iv) Village Master Planning

-The Planning Group is focused on responding to planning applications from Places for People and CPP, commissioning necessary professional support and working with all stakeholders including local authorities to represent and protect the interests of the local communities.
+We’re working to respond to planning applications from Places for People and Taylor Wimpey, commission necessary professional support and work with all stakeholders including local authorities to represent and protect the interests of the local communities.

-To engage with EHC, local landowners and other stakeholders to mitigate harmful impacts of the developments on local communities and environment.
+- To engage with East Herts Council, local landowners and other stakeholders to mitigate harmful impacts of the developments on local communities and environment.